students walking through campus

 6. Complete all other e-forms under the "ISS Check-In" section on the checklist.

-Registration is not yet open for Spring 2026.
-Check back again!
+Registration is not open yet for Summer or Fall 2026.
+Please check back in mid-March.

 Plan Your Arrival